StephenVinouze/ShapeTextDrawable/README.md

 # ShapeTextDrawable
 When it comes to draw basic shapes such as squares or circles, we encounter many approaches to achieve this goal.
-Using `Pain` is one of the best approach and yet it is still easier to use an **XML** shape or even an image.
-Now if we need to have some text inside our shape, then usually we surrender to the easiest and less time consuming solution.
-This library intends to avoid this "easy" choice by providing a flexible solution to efficiently draw your shapes and even display some text inside them.
+Using `Paint` is one of the best approach and yet it is still easier to use an **XML** shape or even an image.
+Now if we need to have some text inside our shape, then we usually surrender to the easiest and less time consuming solution.
+This library intends to avoid this "easy" choice by providing a flexible solution to efficiently draw your shapes and display efficiently some text inside them.

 Square shape | Round Square shape | Round shape
 ---- | ---- | ----